Yorkshire Pudding with Ice Cream & Golden Syrup

-I am also entering my Yorkshire Puddings into the “Tea Time Treats” challenge which is run by Karen at Lavender and Lovage and Kate at What Kate Baked who is hosting this month with the theme of puddings!
+I am also entering my Yorkshire Pudding with Ice Cream & Golden Syrup into the “Tea Time Treats” challenge which is run by Karen at Lavender and Lovage and Kate at What Kate Baked who is hosting this month with the theme of puddings!

 Start by putting lard in pudding tray and put in oven for 15 minutes.